 Outputs from the qR and LenMod fishery models are in close agreement in relation to the current stock status.
-Both models show a consistent long-term decline in legal-size biomass and corresponding levels of egg production (<20% of unfished) but with some increases over the last four seasons.
+Both models show a consistent long-term decline in legal-size biomass and corresponding levels of egg production (<20% of unfished) but with some increases over the last five seasons.
 Recent increases in biomass have reduced exploitation rates to approximately 19% which is the lowest on record.
-However, despite recent increases in legal-size biomass, overall egg production levels in the fishery remained low in 2020 at just 11% of unfished levels.
+Overall egg production levels in the fishery remained low in 2021 at just 13% of %UEP but with recent increases in line with biomass.

 In 2021, a new Management Plan for the NZRLF was formally adopted (PIRSA 2021).
-To address low levels of egg production, testing has focused on increasing %UEP in the NZRLF towards a stock improvement target of 20% UEP by 2035.
+To address low levels of egg production, the harvest strategy focuses on increasing egg production towards a stock improvement target of 20% by 2035.
 In addition, given observed divergent performances between Inner and Outer sub-regions, separate harvest strategies for each region have been developed with the primary performance indicator (legal-size CPUE) at the zonal level now linked to a definition of stock status (Table 1-6).
-In 2020, the CPUE was 1.05 kg/potlift, which is above the TrRP of 0.60 kg/potlift.
+In 2021, the CPUE was 1.25 kg/potlift, which is above the TrRP of 0.60 kg/potlift.
 As a result, the SZRLF stock is classified as "sustainable".
 This means that the current fishing mortality is being adequately controlled to avoid the stock becoming recruitment impaired.